grim-sudo/sqli-lab/README.md

    - Least privilege principle
    - Secure coding practices

-## 🔒 Security Notice

-**⚠️ IMPORTANT: This application is intentionally vulnerable for educational purposes.**

-- **DO NOT** deploy this application to a production environment
-- **DO NOT** use these techniques on systems you don't own or have permission to test
-- **DO NOT** store any real or sensitive data in this application
-- This lab is for **educational purposes only**

-Unauthorized access to computer systems is illegal.
-Always:
-- Obtain proper authorization before testing
-- Respect privacy and data protection laws
-- Use your knowledge ethically to improve security

 ## 🎮 How to Use

 1. **Start with the Home Page**: Read about each level and choose where to start